 Fill a container with warm water and add a few drops of mild dish soap or delicate garment laundry detergent.

 Dip a soft cloth in the water and wring it out.
-Wipe the dirt or spots from your garment, bag, shoes or boots.
+Wipe the dirt or spots from your garment, bag, shoes or boots, or fake leather couch.
 Let the piece or pieces air dry.

 After you've cleaned it, protect your fake leather to keep the finish from drying out.
 You can protect and condition it by using PVC or vinyl conditioner, or a leather care cream or gel.

-It's a good idea to wipe down your faux leather items with a conditioning product a few times a year to keep them soft and supple.
+It's a good idea to wipe down your fake leather couch and other similar items with a conditioning product a few times a year to keep them soft and supple.
 This helps protect the fake leather from dirt, as well as preventing dehydrating and cracking.